ejovo13/world_cup_all_star/README.md

 ### Building

-This project is build using CMake.
+This project is built using CMake.

 ```
 git clone git@github.com:ejovo13/world_cup_all_star.git